-If neither a parent nor a designated guardian remains in a household receiving HCVP assistance, the APHA will take the following actions.
+If no head, spouse, co-head, or other adult, remains in a household that was receiving HCVP assistance, the APHA will take the following actions.

-- If a responsible agency has determined that another adult is to be brought into the assisted unit to care for a child for an indefinite period, the designated caretaker will not be considered a family member until a determination of custody or legal guardianship is made. - If a caretaker has assumed responsibility for a child without the involvement of a responsible agency or formal assignment of custody or legal guardianship, the caretaker will be treated as a visitor for 90calendar days.
+- If a responsible agency has determined that another adult is to be brought into the assisted unit to care for a child for an indefinite period, the designated caretaker will not be considered a family member until a determination of custody or legal guardianship is made. - If a caretaker has assumed responsibility for a child without the involvement of a responsible agency or formal assignment of custody or legal guardianship, the caretaker will be treated as a visitor for 90-calendar days.
 After 90-calendar days, the caretaker will be considered a family member unless information is provided to confirm that the caretaker's role is temporary.
 In such cases the APHA will extend the caretaker's status as an eligible visitor. - When/if custody or guardianship is legally awarded to a caretaker, the voucher will be transferred to the caretaker. - During any period that a caretaker is considered a visitor, the income of the caretaker is not counted as annual income and the caretaker does not qualify the family for any deductions from income.

-5.5 ANTICIPATING ANNUAL INCOME
+5.5 INCOME & HOTMA IMPLEMENTATION